Revisiting this post and adding some more photos.

 Jim was one of the top luxury car salesmen in the country during the 60’s and 70’s first with Cadillac, then for most of his career, with Lincoln Continental.
 This is back in the days, kiddies, when the well- off drove either a Cadillac or a Lincoln.
 Imports were too exotic, well at least in Wichita Kansas they were.

 These were also the glamour days of Detroit and Madge vividly remembers seeing her parents off on their annual all-expense-paid trips to Motown, a reward to the top salesmen for Lincoln.
-Before each trip, my mom Millie would get her hair “frosted”, buy a new cocktail dress, and of course, pack the mink.
+Before each trip, my mom Millie would get her hair “frosted”, buy a new cocktail dress, and pack the mink.
+Some years the trip was to Las Vegas.
+If I was lucky, she returned with a bucket of nickels for me from playing the slots.

 Here’s one of my favorite car poses.
 Don’t you just love that skirt?
 At this point, Mom was expecting me.
 Of course, once I came along there was something else to photograph.